 Dr. Ryan J. MacDonald

 From 2019-2022, I was a Research Associate at Cornell University’s Carl Sagan Institute.
-My Cornell research covered many areas, such as the impact of 3D effects on exoplanet spectra and the detectability of biosignatures with the JWST.
+My Cornell research covered many areas, such as the impact of 3D effects on exoplanet spectra and the detectability of biosignatures.

 I completed a PhD in Astronomy at the University of Cambridge in 2019.
 My PhD research focused on deriving the chemical composition, temperature structure, and cloud properties of exoplanets - ranging from inferno gas giants to Neptune-mass worlds.
 These same techniques will soon enable astronomers to seek indirect signs of biological activity on habitable rocky planets, thereby answering one of the most profound questions about our place in the Universe.